TomWhitwell/Magnetophon/README.md

 - 2 x 2.2k resistor
 - 2 x 200R resistor
 - Notes:
-- C7 is NOT required but left on the board in case you have any oscillation in the first op amp.
+- C7 is NOT required but a space is left on the board in case you have any oscillation in the first op amp stage.
 - *Electo caps should be short - 7mm tall - to fit between the boards.
 Otherwise, you can mount them on the back if you are careful of polarity.

 Status: